Tax in Eritrea

 Who is the Eritrean tax authority?

-Inland Revenue Department, under the Ministry of Finance, National Development and Economic Cooperation.
+The Inland Revenue Department, under the Ministry of Finance, National Development and Economic Cooperation.
+The core statute is Income Tax Proclamation 62/1994 as amended.
+Eritrea is an African Union and AfCFTA member; IGAD membership suspended since 2007.

 When is the Eritrean annual return due?